SemMTM/sems-financial-tracker/README.md

     - Weekly summary
     - Any disposable income spending displays
 - User input is stored in pounds but auto-converted to pence before being sent to the API
+- Displays the "Remaining" disposable budget after disposable spending has been subtracted from the users assigned budget

 **Backend Implementation**
 - Managed via the `DisposableIncomeBudgetViewSet`, which: